GuildCrafts/web-development-js/_goals/133-Code_to_Docs_to_Code.md

 1. This is a level-1 goal.

 None of the above issues alone would make me pessimistic about this goal, but the combination does.
-It makes me imagine that the first 2 days would be consumed by consultations with the coach and research to clarify what is unclear, and completion would be unlikely.
+It makes me imagine that the first 2 days would be consumed by consultations with the coach and research to clarify what is unclear and to choose libraries, and completion would be unlikely.

 A compelling level-1 goal focused on documentation would, it seems to me, include: